AlessandroRestagno/Continous-Control-DRLND-P2-Udacity/Report.md

 ## Training plots
 I solved the environment in 210 episodes.
-I used Udacity's GPU and it took me around one day to solve the environment and more time to to iterate over 600 episodes.
+I used Udacity's GPU and it took me around half day to solve the environment and more than 18 hours to iterate over 600 episodes.
 ### First training
 ![First_training_1](/images/Capture1.PNG)